Haemophilus Influenzae Infections in Children

-A strain of the bacteria that causes more serious disease is called H. influenzae type b.
+A strain of the bacteria that causes more serious disease is called H. influenzae type b (Hib).
 The type b strain is now rare in the U.S. because of the Hib vaccine.
 Before widespread vaccination, significant disease occurred in as many as 130 out of 100,000 kids.
 That rate is now less than 1 out of 100,000 children.
 The type b strain caused many cases of infection of the membranes that surround the brain (meningitis).
 It also caused a life-threatening infection called epiglottitis.
-This is infection of the part of the throat that covers and protects the voice box and windpipe (trachea) during swallowing.
-In rare cases, a child may still get an H. influenzae type b infection.
-This is more likely to occur in a child who has not finished the series of vaccines.
-Or it can occur in an older child who did not get the vaccine as a baby.
+This is infection of the part of the throat that covers and protects the voice box (larynx) and windpipe (trachea) during swallowing.
+In rare cases, a child may still get an Hib infection.
+This is more likely to occur in a child who hasn't finished the series of vaccines.
+Or it can occur in an older child who didn't get the vaccine as a baby.
 Children who travel to other countries may also be at risk.
 This is because not all children around the world get the Hib vaccine.
 Most cases of H. influenzae that occur today are due to the non-type b strains of the bacteria.

 What causes H. influenzae in a child?

 The H. influenzae bacteria live in the nose, sinuses, and throat.
 They are often spread by close contact with an infected person.
 Droplets in the air from a sneeze or cough can be breathed in.
 These may also cause infection.

 What are the symptoms of H. influenzae in a child?